tamilselvanarjun/auto-ed/docs/mod1.rst

 3. Make sure all your updates are on the new branch

-4. Make a pull request to master and wait for the core developers to respond!
+4. Make a pull request to master branch and wait for the core developers to respond!

 IV.
 A First Demo of Automatic Differentiation
 -----------------------------------------------
-Let's use the tool to visualize the function from our first demo.
-The example below was done using the web app.
+Let's use the Auto-eD web application tool to visualize the function from `Demo 1 <#demo-1-errors-in-the-finite-difference-method>`_.
+Our function of interest is: :math:`f(x) = x-\exp(-2\sin^2(4x))`.

-1. The function has a single input variable, `x`, so just enter 1 in the "Number of input variables" field.
+1. The function has a single input variable (`x`), so just enter 1 in the "Number of input variables" field.
-2. Our function is scalar valued so we enter that our function has 1 output.
+2. Our function is scalar valued, so we enter that our function has 1 output.

 .. image::
         Step1.PNG